Saranya-max-ux/AI-AGENT/README.md

 This project builds upon the foundation of the [browser-use](https://github.com/browser-use/browser-use), which is designed to make websites accessible for AI agents.

-We would like to officially thank [WarmShao](https://github.com/warmshao) for his contribution to this project.

 **WebUI:** is built on Gradio and supports most of `browser-use` functionalities.
 This UI is designed to be user-friendly and enables easy interaction with the browser agent.